Conversation Settings

 Allow Multiple Conversations — When on, each participant can complete the conversation multiple times.
 Useful for longitudinal studies or recurring feedback.
 When off, each participant can only complete it once.

-Quick Reply Options — When on, participants see tappable response suggestions after each question.
+Quick Reply Options — When on, participants can see tappable response options for eligible closed questions such as yes/no, ratings, and pick-from-list prompts.
 Helps participants respond faster, especially on mobile.

-Remove Perspective Branding — Hide all "Powered by Perspective" labels for a fully white-labeled experience.
+Remove Perspective Branding — Hide supported "Powered by Perspective" labels from participant-facing surfaces.